Some Fundamental Theorems in Mathematics: Triangles

 \section{Triangles}

-A {\bf triangle} $T$ on a surface $S$ consists of three points $A,B,C$ joined by three geodesic paths.
+A {\bf triangle} $T$ on a two-dimensional surface $S$ is defined by three points $A,B,C$ joined by three geodesic paths.
+(It is assumed that the three geodesic paths have no self-intersections nor other intersections besides $A,B,C$ so that $T$ is a topological disk with a piecewise geodesic boundary).
 If $\alpha,\beta,\gamma$ are the {\bf inner angles} of a {\bf triangle} $T$ located on a surface with {\bf curvature} $K$, there is the Gauss-Bonnet formula $\int_S K(x) dA(x) = \chi(S)$, where $dA$ denotes the {\bf area element} on the surface.
 This implies a relation between the integral of the curvature over the triangle and the angles: \satz{ $\alpha+\beta+\gamma = \int_T K \; dA + \pi$ }

 This can be seen as a special Gauss-Bonnet result for {\bf Riemannian manifolds with boundary} as it is equivalent to $\int_T K \; dA +\alpha'+\beta +\gamma'=2\pi$ with {\bf complementary angles} $\alpha'=\pi-\alpha, \beta'=\pi-\beta,\gamma' = \pi - \gamma$.
 One can think of the vertex contributions as {\bf boundary curvatures} (generalized function).
 In the case of {\bf constant curvature} $K$, the formula becomes $\alpha + \beta + \gamma = K A + \pi$, where $A$ is the {\bf area of the triangle}.
 Since antiquity, one knows the flat case $K=0$, where $\pi=\alpha+\beta+\gamma$ taught in elementary school.
 On the {\bf unit sphere} this is $\alpha+ \beta + \gamma = A + \pi$, result of Albert Girard which was predated by Thomas Harriot.
 In the {\bf Poincar\'e disk model} $K=-1$, this is $\alpha+ \beta + \gamma = -A + \pi$ which is usually stated that the area of a triangle in the disk is $\pi - \alpha-\beta-\gamma$.
 This was proven by Johann Heinrich Lambert.
 See \cite{Brummelen} for spherical geometry and \cite{AndersonHyperbolic} for hyperbolic geometry, which are both part of {\bf non-Euclidean geometry} and now part of {\bf Riemannian geometry}. \cite{BergerGostiaux,Jost}